r-hub/blog/content/post/2020-02-04-code-generation/index.Rmd

 Its [installation instructions](https://github.com/civisanalytics/civis-r#updating) state that when installing the package from source, all functions corresponding to the latest API version will be created.
 _What_ happens exactly when the package is installed from source?
 A configure script is run ([configure](https://github.com/civisanalytics/civis-r/blob/master/configure) or [configure.win](https://github.com/civisanalytics/civis-r/blob/master/configure.win)).
 Such scripts are automatically run when building a package from source.
-Here's what this script does
+Here's what this script does: sourcing `tools/run_generate_client.R`.

 ```r
 "${R_HOME}"/bin/Rscript tools/run_generate_client.R